dannysepler/blog/README.md

 ### Introduction

 This was built using Jekyll.
+Jekyll is a really awesome static site generator you can build using only Markup.

 ### Instructions: